 For G4, the initial SO2 forcing is fully offset at first, but during the experiment, the amount of SO2 being injected into the atmosphere does not change, even as the RCP4.5 forcing grows.
 Therefore, it is unsurprising that Niño3.4 continues to warm under G4.
 However, the trend of 0.13 K decade-1 is rather robust and is only a 23% weaker than the trend observed from 1966-2005 of 0.16 K decade-1.

 Only the geoengineering scenarios that are physically implausible (G1-G2) fully offset global warming induced SST changes in Niño3.4 .
 The more realistic scenarios (G3 and G4) are able to significantly reduce the magnitude of warming under RCP4.5.
-The RCP4.5 warming trend of 0.21 K decade-1 is thee times stronger than G3 and 62% stronger than the warming trend seen in the G4 experiment, which is the experiment that best reflects the process by which stratospheric geoengineering would actually be deployed in the real world.
+The RCP4.5 warming trend of 0.21 K decade-1 is three times stronger than G3 and 62% stronger than the warming trend seen in the G4 experiment, which is the experiment that best reflects the process by which stratospheric geoengineering would actually be deployed in the real world.

-We also note that the warming trends are 0.22 K decade-1 in +1% CO2 yr-1 and 0.17 K decade-1 in 4xCO2.
+The warming trends are 0.22 K decade-1 in +1% CO2 yr-1 and 0.17 K decade-1 in 4xCO2.
 Our results about the evolution of Niño3.4 warming under 4xCO2 are in line with the extensive analysis of the global 4xCO2 response described by Caldeira and Myhrvold (2013).
 They show that about 55% of the 4xCO2 warming occurs in the first 10 years and then a relatively slow trend develops for the next 50 years during which another approximately 15% of the total warming occurs.
 After about 60 years the warming flattens out substantially and it takes several hundred years for the full extent of the warming to be evident.
 If the total 4xCO2 warming is 6 K, we would expect about 10% to 15% (0.6 K to 0.9 K) of that to occur over our experimental period.

 The key finding in our experiment with regard to the long term behavior of the Niño3.4 Index is that under RCP4.5 the warming trend will be 62% stronger between 2030-2069 than if we imposed geoengineering as simulated by G4 beginning in 2020.